 Herbal Tea Can Interact With Medications

-Warfarin is a blood thinner and leading medication for reducing blood clots.
+Warfarin is a blood thinner and the leading medication for reducing blood clots.
 If you are taking it, you must be careful drinking herbal tea.
 Certain tisanes (e.g., Ginseng tea) raise the likelihood of severe bleeding.
 Since ginseng may cause trouble sleeping, do not take it near bedtime, advises WebMD.
 Ginseng should not be used for long periods.

 Yet physicians and medical professionals warn of the many dangers of valerian root tea.
-Valerian tea acts much like a medical anesthetic; therefore, individuals should get specific advice before consuming it.
+Valerian tea acts like a medical anesthetic; therefore, individuals should get specific advice before consuming it.

 This statement is commonplace in reviews of valerian: